andisfar/LaunchQtCreator/README.md

 ### 0.0.9

-- a dependency was updated for a scurity patch (acorn 7.1.0 -> 7.1.1), so Launch QtCreator has been bumped to 0.0.9
+- a dependency was updated for a security patch (acorn 7.1.0 -> 7.1.1), so Launch QtCreator has been bumped to 0.0.9

 ### 0.0.8

-- fixed an issue where QtCreateor failed to launch after setting the path for QtCreator
+- fixed an issue where QtCreator failed to launch after setting the path for QtCreator
 - fixed an issue where QtCreator was launched twice when opening an item in QtCreator
 - fixed an issue where Qt Designer failed to launch after setting the path for Qt Designer

 ### 0.0.7

 - Opens QtCreator or Qt Designer with no files via user selection from a Quick Pick.
-- Added context menus for opening files in QtCreator or Qt Desinger (as applicable), from the explorer, editor title, or editor.
+- Added context menus for opening files in QtCreator or Qt Designer (as applicable), from the explorer, editor title, or editor.

 ### 0.0.6

-- Changed information messages out with progress messages that disapear after a few seconds.
+- Changed information messages out with progress messages that disappear after a few seconds.

 ### 0.0.4